STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 }
 ```

 The generated test initializes an object from [`JSTypeExpression` class](projects/closure/src/com/google/javascript/rhino/JSTypeExpression.java#L64) with a null `root` value.
 The object of `JSTypeExpression` is passed to the caller by a method called `recordParameter` which passes this value to the callee class.
 Then, the test calls [method `recordThrowDescription`](projects/closure/src/com/google/javascript/rhino/JSDocInfoBuilder.java#L325), which calls [method `documentThrows`](projects/closure/src/com/google/javascript/rhino/JSDocInfo.java#L782) in callee.
 This method throws  `NullPointerException` because the `root` in the passed `JSTypeExpression` is null.
-The documentation provides no indication about the validity to have a null `root` attribute and no checks are done in the code.
+The documentation provides no indication about the validity to have a null `root` attribute, and no checks are done in the code.

 ## ST36